jiho-98/cse15l-lab-reports/lab_report_2/lab_report_2.md

 * `String.format()`: formats a string with variables to be inserted into the string.
 * `Integer.parseInt()`: converts a string representation of an integer to an actual integer value.
 ### Changes for Part 1
+* if the path is "/add-message", the value of the StringBuilder messageBuilder field will be changed.
+The query string of the URI is parsed to extract the value of the message parameter.
+The value of messageBuilder is then appended with this parameter value, with a newline character appended to the existing value if the messageBuilder already has a non-zero length.
+The new value of messageBuilder is then returned as a string in the response.